 Most individuals who receive residential or inpatient treatment don’t receive the level of care they need to transition back to the stresses of daily life.
 For many, finances are exhausted and insurance will not pay for transitional care.
 For others, transitional care is not available through the program they attended.
 With your help, we can overcome these barriers by creating places for people to fully recover while maintaining their daily lives.

-Rock Recovery is working to establish the first of many transitional recovery houses.
+Rock Recovery is hoping to establish the first of what it hopes to be many transitional recovery houses.
 These houses will address three common and critical barriers to long-term recovery by:

 - Enabling residents to work, attend classes, or be with their children during the day, then focus on recovery in the evenings and mornings and on weekends.

 - Providing high-quality treatment – a combination of individual and group therapies, nutritional and fitness guidance, accountability, and support.

 - Easing financial burdens to recovery – Rock Recovery is committed to ensuring that finances are never a barrier!
 We will work with individuals to determine what they can give out of their personal finances, time, and/or talents to help the organization support its services.

 We’re designing a state-of-the art transitional facility.
 For a closer look at “a day in the life” of a Rock Recovery House, please see our sample schedule.
 As you can see from the schedule, residents will engage in recovery activities every evening and on weekends, such as:

 • Cognitive behavioral therapy

 • Mind-body therapy (e.g., NIA, yoga)